John Ira and Mary Virginia Riggs McCoy at

 My mom placed warm washcloths on his forehead and smeared Vick's mentholated salve on his neck and chest to improve his breathing.

-Vick's salve was the most frequently used remedy for every breathing problem or sore throat, and would be amply smeared on the ailing person to be cloaked by a heated cloth.
+Vick's salve was the most frequently used remedy for every breathing problem or sore throat, and would be amply smeared on an ailing person to be cloaked by a heated cloth.

 Several neighbors, called by the switch operator, soon filled the house.